LionCave97/Adaptive-Code-Editor/README.md

 # Adaptive Code Editor (ACE)

 ACE is an intelligent code editor that leverages the power of OpenAI's GPT-4 model to assist you in your coding tasks.
 It provides a user-friendly interface for writing, debugging, and generating code.

+Setup

+To set up ACE, follow these steps:

+1. Ensure that Python is installed on your machine.
+2. Clone the ACE repository to your local machine.
+3. Install the required dependencies by running the following command in the root directory of the project:
+   `pip install -r requirements.txt`
+4. Set up the OpenAI API key by creating a `.env` file in the code_gen directory of the project and adding the following line:
+   `OPENAI_API_KEY=<your_api_key>`

+   Replace `<your_api_key>` with your actual OpenAI API key.
+5. Start ACE by running the `code_editor.py` script:
+   `python code_editor.py`

+That's it!
+ACE is now set up and ready to use.
+Enjoy coding with the power of OpenAI's GPT-4 model!

 ### Features